What leads to compensations, weakness, and pain?

 It is preferable to perform your entire routine in the morning, in order to gain the benefits of an aligned foundation for the rest of your daily activities.
 By aligning the body early, the movement throughout the day reinforces the new postural position.
 However, it is certainly acceptable to perform the exercises at other times during the day.
 Performing the exercises properly and on a consistent daily basis is more important than when they are done.
 It is also acceptable, if necessary, to split the routine of exercises into morning and evening segments, by choosing your “shorter version” for AM or PM, or just doing the shorter one for days in which you just can’t get the “full version” in.
 If you are seen in-clinic, consult with your therapists about when and how to break up the routine into smaller segments if needed.
 If you are also performing other workout programs in conjunction with your PTX routine, there are numerous studies showing exercise raises the resting metabolic rate (RMR), not only while you are doing it, but for 18 hours afterwards.
 Therefore, you burn more calories per hour all day.
 But if you work out in the evening and then go to sleep, RMR drops like a rock, and you lose a major fat-loss effect.

 What if I need therapy for a different symptom than my original program?

 At any date in the future, if you experience any reoccurrence or new symptom elsewhere in the body, simply sign in and choose New Therapy under your account profile.
 The system will again take you through the interactive questionnaire, and design your new initial therapy routine, as well as follow up with Progress Reports for this symptom(s).
-There is a new charge for this new therapy “program”, however you will not be double-charged on the monthly access subscription.
+There is NO new charge for this new therapy “program”, as it comes with your subscription.